jeremy-edward-bauerle/LegendSRD/edited-output/core/hand-edit.md

 To cast the spell the Adventurer must successfully roll against his Lore (Specific Theology).
 Note the result of the roll.

-Critical Success: The spell is cast and may be cast again.
+**Critical Success**: The spell is cast and may be cast again.
 It is not placed beyond use.

-Success: The spell is cast successfully and is then placed beyond use until the Adventurer can regain it as per his rank in the cult (see the Regaining Divine Spells).
+**Success**: The spell is cast successfully and is then placed beyond use until the Adventurer can regain it as per his rank in the cult (see the Regaining Divine Spells).

-Failure: The spell does not work but the Adventurer can attempt to cast it again later.
+**Failure**: The spell does not work but the Adventurer can attempt to cast it again later.

-Fumble: The spell does not work and is also placed beyond use until the Adventurer can regain it as per his rank in the cult (see the Regaining Divine Spells).
+**Fumble**: The spell does not work and is also placed beyond use until the Adventurer can regain it as per his rank in the cult (see the Regaining Divine Spells).

 When a spell is placed beyond use it is not forgotten; it is merely the case that the Adventurer cannot channel his god's power via that spell again, until he has successfully regained the god's ongoing trust in their relationship.

-Regaining Divine Spells
+#### Regaining Divine Spells
 Depending on their rank within the cult, a spell can be regained upon a successful Pact test, showing that the Adventurer has re-established their faith with the god and is able to channel that god's power once more through the Divine spell.

-174

-         Alaric's Tale
+> Alaric's Tale
-As a Thunderer initiate, Alaric learns Lightning Strike, Blessing (Spear and Shield), Shield and Channel Strength.
+> As a Thunderer initiate, Alaric learns Lightning Strike, Blessing (Spear and Shield), Shield and
+> Channel Strength.
 This takes all of his 4 points of Dedicated POW to store.
-The spells are cast at Alaric's Lore (the Thunderer) of 52%.
-His Pact (the Thunderer) of 14% governs the Magnitude of all the Divine Spells he can cast: at a tenth of his Pact, rounded up, each of his four Divine Spells can be cast at Magnitude 2 (14/10 = 1.4, rounded to 2).
+The spells are cast at
+> Alaric's Lore (the Thunderer) of 52%.
+His Pact (the Thunderer) of 14% governs the Magnitude of all
+> the Divine Spells he can cast: at a tenth of his Pact, rounded up, each of his four Divine Spells can be
+> cast at Magnitude 2 (14/10 = 1.4, rounded to 2).
+>

-During an adventure Alaric successfully casts Shield.
-As the spell was a standard success he cannot use it again until he has returned to a shrine of the Thunderer and succeeded in a Pact roll of 16% or less.
+> During an adventure Alaric successfully casts Shield.
+As the spell was a standard success he cannot use
+> it again until he has returned to a shrine of the Thunderer and succeeded in a Pact roll of 16% or less.
+>

-Later in the same adventure Alaric critically succeeds in casting Channel Strength.
-This means he can use Channel Strength again without having to attempt a Pact roll to re-establish his relationship with the Thunderer.
+> Later in the same adventure Alaric critically succeeds in casting Channel Strength.
+This means he can
+> use Channel Strength again without having to attempt a Pact roll to re-establish his relationship with
+> the Thunderer.
 He is forced to cast Channel Strength once more but this time fumbles in the attempt;
-not only does the spell fail to work but this level of failure places the spell beyond Alaric's use until he can return to a shrine and attempt a Pact roll to recover it.
+> not only does the spell fail to work but this level of failure places the spell beyond Alaric's use until he
+> can return to a shrine and attempt a Pact roll to recover it.

-Lay Members - No access to Divine spells.
+**Lay Members** - No access to Divine spells.
-Initiates - May test to regain a Divine spell the day after it was used but must return to a shrine or temple to pray for the spell.
+**Initiates** - May test to regain a Divine spell the day after it was used but must return to a shrine or temple to pray for the spell.
 It requires a successful Pact test to recover; failure requires that they try again the following day.
-Acolytes - May test to regain a Divine spell the day after it was used; however, if the test fails they must return to a shrine or temple and recover the spell there.
+**Acolytes** - May test to regain a Divine spell the day after it was used; however, if the test fails they must return to a shrine or temple and recover the spell there.
    * Priests - Lords -May test to regain a Divine spell an hour after it was used; however, if the test fails they must return to a shrine or temple and recover the spell there.
-High Priests - May test to regain Divine spells an hour after they have been used; failing the roll simply incurs a delay of another hour before they can try again, whereas a fumble means the spell must be recovered at a temple.
+**High Priests** - May test to regain Divine spells an hour after they have been used; failing the roll simply incurs a delay of another hour before they can try again, whereas a fumble means the spell must be recovered at a temple.

-Dismissing Divine Magic Spells
+#### Dismissing Divine Magic Spells
 Like Common Magic, a caster can dismiss any Divine Magic spell(s) he has cast as a single Combat Action.
 Ceasing to maintain a Concentration spell is immediate and not a Combat Action.